grpc/proposal/A19-binary-logging.md

     // from the network or the gRPC library locally generated a status
     // to inform the application about a failure.
     // On server side, this event means the server application requested
     // to send a trailer.
-Note: a EVENT_TYPE_CANCEL may still arrive after
+Note: EVENT_TYPE_CANCEL may still arrive after
     // this due to races on server side.
     EVENT_TYPE_SERVER_TRAILER = 6;
     // A signal that the RPC is cancelled.
 On client side, this